MarcoSignoretto/PictureAR/README.md

 I realized this project for the project of my Compute Vision course at Ca' Foscari university.

-This project is a simple AR program that replace two markers with the pictures related to them.
+This project is a simple AR program that replaces two markers with the pictures related to them.

 In particular Van marker will be substituted with Van Gohg's picture and Leo with Leonardo's picture.